thirdbyte/bof_scripts/README.md

 ### 2_find_offset.py

 1. `./2_find_offset.py`
-2. Copy the Mona command, paste it in Immunity Debugger & run it
+2. Copy the mona command, paste it in Immunity Debugger & run it
 3. Note the `EIP OFFSET`

 ### 3_confirm_offset.py